-The good agreement between the H$\alpha$, UV and [CII]158$\mu$m based SFRs already gives relevant information about the system.
-While the SFR derived from the H$\alpha$ line traces the ionizing continuum and therefore the presence of very massive and young stars (i.e. less than 10 Myr old), the UV flux can also trace the non-ionizing continuum of less massive stars, and therefore potentially longer periods of time in the recent SFH of the galaxy.
+The good agreement between the H$\alpha$-, UV-, and [CII]158$\mu$m-based SFRs already provides relevant information about the system.
+While the SFR derived from the H$\alpha$ line {traces the presence of massive young ionizing stars} (i.e., less than 10 Myr old), the UV flux can also trace the non-ionizing continuum of less massive stars and therefore potentially longer periods of time in the recent SFH of the galaxy.
 The first qualitative conclusion is that internal extinction is very low and is not playing a relevant role.
-This is supported by recent NIRSpec/JWST measurement of the H$\beta$/H$\gamma$ ratio in agreement with Case B recombination \citep{Stiavelli+23}.
-Otherwise the H$\alpha$-derived SFR would be much larger than the UV-based SFR due to the increasing extinction effect towards shorter wavelengths.
-On the other hand, the H$\alpha$ to UV SFR ratio is close to one for ages younger than 10 Myr, only.
-Thus, a young unobscured stellar population appears to dominate the UV spectrum and the ionization of the ISM in this galaxy.
-The mass of the young stellar population can also be estimated from the prediction of the number of ionizing photons produced by young massive stellar clusters.
-The integrated H$\alpha$ luminosity provides a total number of ionizing photons of $N_\mathrm{LyC}$\,=\,7.4\,$\times$\,10$^{53}$\,ph\,s$^{-1}$ (see Sect.~\ref{Sec:ion_phothon_eff}).
-This ionizing radiation will be produced by a total of $\sim$10$^7$\,$M_{\odot}$ for stellar clusters with ages less than 10 Myr (e.g. \citealt{Stanway+Eldridge-23}).
+This is supported by recent NIRSpec/JWST measurement of the H$\beta$/H$\gamma$ ratio that is in agreement with Case B recombination \citep{Stiavelli+23}.
+Otherwise, the H$\alpha$-derived SFR would be much larger than the UV-based SFR due to the increasing extinction effect toward shorter wavelengths.
+On the other hand, the H$\alpha$-to-UV SFR ratio is close to one for ages younger than 10 Myr only.
+Thus, a young, unobscured stellar population appears to dominate the UV spectrum and the ionization of the ISM in this galaxy. {The mass of the young stellar population can also be estimated from the prediction of the number of ionizing photons produced by the young stars.
+The integrated H$\alpha$ luminosity provides a total number of ionizing photons equal to $N_\mathrm{LyC}$\,=\,7.4\,$\times$\,10$^{53}$\,ph\,s$^{-1}$ (see Sect.~\ref{Sec:ion_phothon_eff}).
+This ionizing radiation can only be produced by a young stellar burst with a stellar mass equal to $\sim$10$^7$\,$M_{\odot}$} (e.g., \citealt{Stanway+Eldridge-23}).
 As the UV emission is distributed in several compact, bright clumps \citep{Bradac+23}, the stellar mass in each of these clumps is predicted to be of the order of a few $\times$\,10$^6$\,$M_{\odot}$.

-\subsection{Ionizing Photon Production Efficiency}
+\subsection{Ionizing photon production efficiency}

 The ionizing photon production efficiency is given as the ratio of the ionizing to the non-ionizing UV flux.
-For a H$\alpha$ luminosity and assuming recombination, the ratio is given as
+For an H$\alpha$ luminosity and assuming recombination, the ratio is given as

 with